If your insurer has requested a PMA, call me on 05793 20836. One of our insurers may be able to offer you cover immediately.

 Things you don’t want to share with anybody:

 Things you have to share with an insurance company

-When you apply for cover, the insurance company will ask you routine medical questions to figure out if you’re worth insuring.
+When you apply for life cover here in Ireland, the insurance company will ask you routine medical questions to figure out if you’re worth insuring.

 If you answer no to all of these questions, meaning you don’t have any health issues, the insurer will usually offer you cover immediately.

 However, should you tick a yes box, they’ll ask you for more information.
 They may even ask you to complete a separate questionnaire specific to that condition.
 Complete this in full and they should be able to offer you cover.